OpenSourceMycetoma/General-Start-Here/README.md

 # Who is MycetOS?
 Anyone can be an equal partner.
 It was started by Wendy van de Sande (Erasmus University Medical Center, Rotterdam), Ben Perry (@MrBenGP) and Jean-Robert Ioset (Drugs for Neglected Diseases Initiative, Geneva) and Matthew Todd (The University of Sydney, @mattoddchem).
 Contact person on Github is @mattodd.

+Unless otherwise stated, all content in Open Source Mycetoma is governed by a Creative Commons CC-BY-4.0 licence.